-Implementing and updating the Plan will be an on-going effort, and it is anticipated that a significant number of programs and projects will be required to comply with the requirements of SGMA, likely involving groundwater recharge projects among other things.
+Implementing and updating the Plan will be an on-going effort, and it is anticipated that a significant number of programs and projects will be required to comply with the requirements of SGMA.
 In addition, after submitting the Plan, the Plan will be subject to possible revisions from DWR.
 As the burden of SGMA compliance falls on all lands within the defined subbasin, and hence all assessable parcels, the benefits of Plan implementation and associated costs accrue to all those lands.
 As projects are identified and developed during Plan implementation, any projects that do not benefit the entire GGA service area would need to be proportionally funded by those lands that receive the benefit through a separate Proposition 218 election.